ampersandmcd/WRiFT/flask/README.md

 ## Activity Log

+#### 6 February 2022
+- Changed most of the inputs page to look like mockups
+- Added sliders and impacts page button
+- Added some slight css to format page
+- No radio buttons added yet, impacts page will need updates
+- Not sure if the baseline section should have its own submission button?
+Or if clicking the radio button to left will automatically pull data, and then eye button will display that data?
+Need a way for that button to submit without hitting the run option

 #### 31 January 2022
 - Added example user form for inputting parameters
 - Created prototype page for testing data and such that is not in the nav bar